 We LOVE that Monica is coming to the Southeast Women’s Herbal Conference this year as one of our star teachers.
 She’s bound to inspire us anew to whole foods cooking and nutrient dense eating.
 YEAH!

-Check out her intensive entitled: Healing Chronic Illness through Digestion—A Path to Physical and Mental Health being offered during the conference weekend.
+Check out her intensive entitled: Helping Chronic Illness through Digestion—A Path to Physical and Mental Health being offered during the conference weekend.

 What inspired you to teach others about food?